BhargavAlois/react-form-crafter/readme.md

 The `schema` defines the structure of the form fields.

-The `uiSchema` customizes the appearance and behavior of the form elements.
+The `uiSchema` customizes the appearance and behavior of the form elements

 ```javascript
 {